nawawi/klish/doc/klish.md

 ### COMMAND

 The COMMAND tag defines the command.
-This document describes klish native options only.
+This document describes Klish native options only.
 See the [documentation for  the other COMMAND options.
 See the [locking_mechanism locking mechanism](clish]) for the information about using new features of COMMAND tag.

 #### [lock]
  `[A boolean flag.
 It can enable (true) or disable (false) the [locking_mechanism locking mechanism](lock]`) for the current command.